dalemunroe/Project-2/README.md

 * Import csv for the house sales
 * From the uploaded dataframe I took all the relevant columns
 * Changed the headers to lower case
+* The data was then exported into a new csv file.